m-deepankar-singh/cultus-platform/docs/prd.md

 The Admin Panel supports role-based access control for managing clients, products, modules, users, and monitoring progress.
 The Main App provides students access to their assigned learning Products and nested Modules, enabling them to complete courses and assessments while tracking their progress.
 Both applications will be fully functional on mobile devices.

+A new, AI-centric "Job Readiness" product is being introduced, featuring AI-generated quizzes, AI-powered real-world projects, simulated video interviews with AI analysis, and expert session integration.
+This product will have a distinct user interface within the Main App and will incorporate a dynamic 5-star progress system influenced by student performance, including optional AI-generated promotion exams for students to advance their difficulty tier (Bronze/Silver to Silver/Gold) after achieving specific star milestones.

 ## 2. Goals
 ### 2.1 Business goals
 *   Provide a scalable and customizable upskilling platform for university clients.